lyssieth/Opportunity/Races/Material Plane/Elves/Sun Elves.md

 ### Magical

 Preference towards Fire, Arcane, Earth and Spatial.
-Generally 2-3 strng affinities (1 from preferences, 1-2 from non-preferences), and many weaker ones.
+Generally 2-3 strong affinities (1 from preferences, 1-2 from non-preferences), and many weaker ones.

 ### Unique